 Games I’ve seen and reviewed all were constructed much better than typical games.
 Boards are thick and sturdy.
-Art work is beautiful.
-Boxes for the games even have a textured finish and are printed on the bottom of the box; and these boxes won’t fall apart quickly as do so many other game boxes.
+The artwork is beautiful.
+Boxes for the games even have a textured finish and are printed on the bottom of the box, and these boxes won’t fall apart quickly as do so many other game boxes.

 Below is just a sampling.
-Among other SimplyFun products are an alphabet puzzle, preschool ABC’s, 123’s and sequencing puzzles (vital skills for math and reading), card games, family and group-play games, dexterity games, and strategy games that don’t take days to play!
-There’s even a Sudoku Challenge board game that is reversible offering Zoodoku for the youngest players and traditional Sudoku on the reverse side--a great way to introduce young children to the game.
+I've written separate reviews for a few of my outstanding favorites, Clover Leap, Fourmation, Math Medalist, Let's Jet, Let's Drive, and SavannaScapes.
+Among other SimplyFun products are an alphabet puzzle, preschool ABC’s, 123’s and sequencing puzzles (vital skills for math and reading), card games, family and group-play games, dexterity games, and strategy games like Dish 'em Out that don’t take days to play!
+There’s even a Sudoku Challenge board game that is reversible offering Zoodoku for the youngest players and a traditional Sudoku game on the reverse side--a great way to introduce young children to the game.